Experts share: three things to know about working in a small-to-medium-enterprise

-What would you say the biggest perks of considering an SME would be?
+What would you say the biggest perks of considering an SME

 The panellists were unanimous in their belief that graduates working in SMEs tend to take on more leading roles in the projects they work on as they are exposed to a wider perspective of an organisation.

 For Danni Sevas, graduates working in an SME often get to feel like an integral part of the team.